-Indian Navy to move MiG-29K fighter jets to north amid border row with China
+Indian Navy to move MiG-29K fighter jets to northern sector amid border row with China

 New Delhi, July 21: The Indian Navy's P-8I surveillance planes are carrying out frequent sweeps over the Eastern Ladakh sector, the Navy's maritime fighter jets MiG-29K will be deployed in the Northern sector for operations.